For more information, reviews from other people or to buy an ITIWIT inflatable SUP board, please head over to Decathlon’s website here.

 After inflating a few inflatable SUP boards in the past, taking what seemed like forever, I decided to go for the electric pump as mentioned above.
 Although the manual pump works just fine (it’s also very good for warm-up), I thought the electric pump would be quite handy to use.
 It does its job whilst I put my wetsuit, the boots, and the buoyancy vest on.

 The pump is really good, simply plug it in the 12V socket of your car (engine running – as mentioned in the manual) select the pressure your require (in our case 15 psi) and plug it to the valve on the board.
 The valve must be in the raised position.
 Securely attach the pump to the valve press the “on” button and just wait for the board to fully inflate.
 The pump will stop itself when it reaches the desired pressure.
+Check this article for some of the best electric pumps for your iSup.

 The SUP board